-- a) After an intensive pedestrian survey of the APE, no cultural resources, either historic or prehistoric were found.
-It is possible to discover historic resources during ground-disturbing activities; however, with Mitigation Measure CUL-1, impacts should become less-thansignificant. - b) The soil types in the Study Area are variable.
+- a) The Caltrans Structures Maintenance and Investigations of Historical Significance of Local Agency Bridges shows Bridge Number 38C 0004 over Tuolumne River was built in 1964 and is not eligible for listing in the NRHP or CRHR.
+Therefore, the Bridge Number 38C 0004 is not a historical resource.
+After an intensive pedestrian survey of the APE, no cultural resources, either historic or prehistoric were found.
+It is possible to discover historic resources during grounddisturbing activities; however, with Mitigation Measure CUL-1, impacts should become lessthan-significant. - b) The soil types in the Study Area are variable.
 The portion of the Study Area north of the Tuolumne River is composed of nearly equal parts Madera sandy loam, Hanford sandy loam, Grangeville very fine sandy loam, and terrace escarpments.
 The portion of the Study Area south of the Tuolumne River consists primarily of terrace escarpments and riverwash, with portions consisting of Hanford sandy loam.
 Hanford and Grangeville soils have a high sensitivity for buried archaeological resources (Rosenthal and Meyer 2004).
 Since there would be ground-disturbing work, it is possible to cause adverse significant change to archaeological resources.
 The exposure of historic and archaeological resources during ground-disturbing activities is addressed by adherence to Mitigation Measure (CUL-1), impacts should become less than significant. - c) Paleontological resources are the fossilized evidence of past life found in the geologic record.
 Despite the tremendous volume of sedimentary rock deposits preserved worldwide, preservation of plant or animal remains as fossils is an extremely rare occurrence.
 Because of the infrequency of fossil preservation, fossils particularly vertebrate fossils are considered to be nonrenewable resources.
-Because of their rarity, and the scientific information they can provide, fossils are considered highly significant records of ancient life.

-A search of the University of California Museum of Paleontology (UCMP) collections database identified 1655 occurrences in Stanislaus County, California.
+Because of their rarity, and the scientific information they can provide, fossils are considered highly significant records of ancient life. - A search of the University of California Museum of Paleontology (UCMP) collections database identified 1655 occurrences in Stanislaus County, California.
 Based on the database search, no paleontological recourses have been identified in the project area.
 No known paleontological resources or unique geologic features exist within the project site.
 Given the recent development and high level of disturbance in properties within the APE, the proposed project is not likely to destroy, either directly or indirectly, a unique paleontological resource or site, or geological feature.
-As described in Mitigation Measure CUL-1 below, if such a resource should be encountered during construction, work would stop until the resource can be evaluated and a determination made of its significance and need for recovery, avoidance, and/or mitigation.
-Therefore, the proposed project would result in a less-than-significant impact on paleontological resources or unique geologic features.
+As described in Mitigation Measure CUL-1 below, if such a resource should be encountered during construction, work would stop until the resource can be evaluated and a

-d) Based upon a records search, no human remains are known to exist within the project site.
+- determination made of its significance and need for recovery, avoidance, and/or mitigation.
+Therefore, the proposed project would result in a less-than-significant impact on paleontological resources or unique geologic features. - d) Based upon a records search, no human remains are known to exist within the project site.
 In the unlikely event that human remains are discovered, work within the area will be stopped and the appropriate county coroner will be notified immediately.
 In the event that the bone most likely represents a Native American, the Native American Heritage Commission will be notified so that the most likely descendants can be identified and appropriate treatment can be implemented.
 Therefore, with the incorporation of this measure, the proposed project would not result in any significant impacts with respect to disturbing any human remains, including those interred outside of formal cemeteries.
 To ensure a less-than-significant impact in the event of an accidental discovery, Mitigation Measure CUL-2 shall be implemented.